 about

 The USB/IP Project aims to develop a general USB device sharing system over IP network.
-To share USB devices between computers with their full functionality, USB/IP encapsulates "USB I/O messages" into IP packets and transmits them between computers.
+To share USB devices between computers with their full functionality, USB/IP encapsulates "USB I/O messages" into TCP/IP payloads and transmits them between computers.
 Original USB device drivers and applications can be also used for remote USB devices without any modification of them.
 A computer can use remote USB devices as if they were directly attached; for example, we can ...

 • USB storage devices: fdisk, mkfs, mount/umount, file operations, play a DVD movie and record a DVD-R media.